 5 The Military Route The Trail Divides: Horse Prairie and Beyond From Jackson, MT, continue east on Montana State Highway 278 E for 25.7 miles to Bannack Bench Road.

 Here the traveler can take a sidetrip to Bannack State Park by turning south (right) onto Bannack Bench Road for 2.9 miles.
 Turn east (left) onto Bannack Road to enter the Park.
 After touring the Park, travelers can either continue south on a gravel road Adventurous Route that closely follows the route taken by the U.S. Army as they crossed Horse Prairie or they can return to Montana State Highway 278 and join the Mainstream Route.
 General Howard's movements through the Big Hole are unclear and they differ from those of the Nez Perce through the Horse Prairie region.
 His written records indicate he and his men left the Big Hole battlefield on August 13 and kept "far to the left of the Indians' trail."
-"The balance of Howard's cavalry (some 180) ... left on the morning of the 13th ... following the trail of the Nez Perces up the Big Hole River to Poplar Creek." - Henry Buck Howard received word of the warriors' attacks at Horse Prairie while encamped north of Skinner Meadows.
+"The balance of Howard's cavalry (some 180) ... left on the morning of the 13th ... following the trail of the Nez Perces up the Big Hole River to Poplar Creek." - Henry Buck, Stevensville shopkeeper Howard received word of the warriors' attacks at Horse Prairie while encamped north of Skinner Meadows.
 He left the main trail and pushed his troops toward Bannack on August 14.
 Somewhere near the town of Bannack they camped at a site they named in honor of Lieutenant Bradley, killed three days earlier at the Big Hole battle.
-The Soldier U.S. soldiers in the war of 1877 came from a variety of backgrounds.
+The Soldier - U.S. U.S. soldiers in the war of 1877 came from a variety of backgrounds.
 Many were recent immigrants barely able to speak English, others were educated Americans and a few joined simply for adventure.

-Known as "walking soldiers," the infantry proved to be the backbone of the frontier Army, more so than the glorified cavalry.
-A soldier's life meant low pay, ill-fitting clothing and bad food.
+The majority were young men but ranged in age from 19 to 56. - Known as "walking soldiers," the infantry proved to be the backbone of the frontier Army, more so than the glorified cavalry. - A soldier's life meant low pay, ill-fitting clothing, and bad food.
 Outfitted with outdated Civil War surplus and arms, they sometimes found themselves out-gunned by better equipped adversaries.